 I’m excited to offer a partial Story Map for the 2008 drama, The Wrestler, written by Robert Siegel and directed by Darren Aronofsky.
-The full story map for The Wrestler is available in the E-Book now.
+The full story map for The Wrestler is available in my book Story Maps: How to Write a GREAT Screenplay.
 (Please note that the maps in the book are text-only; they do not contain images like some of the sample maps on my site.)

 The Wrestler‘s running time is 105 minutes, which is closer to my suggested length of 110 pages that my Story Map paradigm is built on.
 Actually, anything in the 100-110 pages zone is gold, in my opinion, and this comes from working as a professional Story Analyst and experiencing the horror of being handed a 144 page script, for which I would be paid the same paltry amount as a 99 pager.
 Yikes.

 Anyway, to your benefit, I’ve been mapping mostly longer films thus far on this blog, so I really wanted to post a film that is faster paced.

 Some things to notice in The Wrestler screenplay Story Map: